 PDFs and ePubs

-The premium version of Read&Write for Google Chrome also supports for PDF and ePub files in Google Drive.
-To use, simply double click on the file to have it open in the Texthelp PDF Reader.
+A premium subscription of Read&Write for Google Chrome will give you access to OrbitDoc, Texthelp's new PDF Reader.
+It also supports ePub files in Google Drive.
+To use, simply right click on the ePub and choose open with "Read&Write".

-For Office 365 users, this video shows how to use the Read&Write PDF Reader in Office 365.
+For Office 365 users, this article shows how to use OrbitDoc in Office 365.

-To set as default, follow the instructions for How do I open a PDF with the Texthelp PDF Reader in Google Chrome
+To set as default, follow the instructions for How To Set The Default PDF Viewer In Drive.

 To ePubs, please see Using the Texthelp ePub Reader.